Skip to content

 Test your knowledge

 Q1.
-What does Best Case Amount represent?
+What does the Best Case Amount column show in Collaborative Forecasts?

 §